 Can you be charged with a DUI days later in the state of Florida?
 After law enforcement pulls you over and allows you to go home, how can you be charged with a DUI?
 What if you haven’t been pulled over at all?
 This is a common question that we hear from individuals in Florida, as the state has unique laws when it comes to driving under the influence (DUI).
 There is a variety of evidence that police may collect to prove you previously drove under the influence, and the courts may determine that it is enough to charge you with a DUI.
 In the state of Florida, you have ten days from the date you receive charges to file a petition for a hearing to retain your driving privileges following a DUI arrest.
 For this reason, it is imperative that you contact an experienced DUI defense attorney as soon as possible.

 Attorney Matt Shafran is a Partner and Head of the Criminal Defense Division at Weinstein Legal, with years of experience defending DUI cases in a court of law.
-DUI defense lawyer Mr. Shafran knows precisely what evidence to look for to argue for a reduction in charges or a complete dismissal of your case.
+An experienced DUI lawyer near me, Mr. Shafran, knows precisely what evidence to look for to argue for a reduction in charges or a complete dismissal of your case.
 Remember, you never have to answer the questions of law enforcement or investigators without a lawyer present to represent you.
-If you are facing DUI charges in South Florida, contact Weinstein Legal today for a free case evaluation and ask for defense attorney Matt Shafran.
+If you are facing DUI charges in Florida, contact Weinstein Legal today for a free case evaluation and ask for defense attorney Matt Shafran.
 Call 954-845-0505 now.

 Evidence That May Prove You Drove While Intoxicated